prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-20-create-center-rectangle.md

 For Zoom to fit, we use `ViewZoomtofit` method from our Solidworks document variable `swDoc`.

-Hope this post helps you to *create Corner rectangle* in Sketches with Solidworks VB Macros.
+Hope this post helps you to *create Center rectangle* in Sketches with Solidworks VB Macros.

 For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.